 The stronger your emotion about a visualization, the faster you’ll attract the life you envision.

 As far as changing the way you smell, once you feel more confident, calm, and relaxed, you won’t smell like fear anymore.
-There have been some studies to suggest that wearing a pheromone perfume or pheromone cologne containing oxytocin might make others feel more relaxed, sociable, and comfortable around you.
+There have been some studies to suggest that wearing a perfume or cologne containing oxytocin might make others feel more relaxed, sociable, and comfortable around you.

 Being a target for abuse is demoralizing.
 It can completely change the way you view the world and the people around you.
 The good news is, you have the power within to rewrite the script and emerge as a whole new you any time you want.
 You just have to make the decision that you’re worth more and you deserve to be respected.
 The rest will take care of itself.